 Use Form 4797 if the foreclosed property was a rental or investment.
 You'll probably need the assistance of a tax professional in this case because there are additional factors to take into consideration, such as recapture of depreciation deductions, passive activity loss carryovers, and reporting any final rental income and expenses.

 Form 1099-A vs. Form 1099-C

 You might receive Form 1099-C instead of Form 1099-A if your lender both foreclosed on the property and canceled any remaining mortgage balance you owed.
-In this case, the IRS takes the position that you received income from the foreclosure—you received money from the lender to purchase your home and you did not pay all that money back.
+In this case, the IRS takes the position that you received income from the foreclosure because you received money from the lender to purchase your home and you did not pay all of that money back.